ibm-cloud-docs/cloud-native/topic-api-rest-create.md

 ### RESTful resource URIs
 {: #rest-uris}

 There are varying opinions about some aspects of RESTful resource URIs.
-In general, there is agreement that resources must be nouns, not verbs, and endpoints must be plural.
-This results in a clear structure for CRUD operations:
+In general, it is agreed that resources must be nouns, not verbs, and endpoints must be plural.
+This model results in a clear structure for CRUD operations:

 * `POST /accounts`: Create a new account.
 * `GET /accounts`: Retrieve a list of accounts.